Crocodile (2000 film)

-Crocodile is a 2000 American direct-to-video horror film directed by Tobe Hooper.
+Crocodile is a 2000 direct-to-video horror film directed by Tobe Hooper.
 The film involves a group of college students on a houseboat for spring break who stumble across a nest of eggs, and unknowingly enrage a large female Nile crocodile that stalks and kills them one by one.
-It was followed by Crocodile 2: Death Swamp, a film with no relation to the plot of the original beyond featuring a giant crocodile.
+It was followed by Crocodile 2: Death Swamp, a film with no relation to the plot of the original beyond featuring the same individual giant crocodile and its sole offspring.
+The film is an international co-production between the United States and Mexico.